Skip to main content

 • Out of scope — Usage has been disabled in your company settings.

-Step 2: Set the product lifespan
+Step 2: Set the product lifespan (optional)

 Enter the expected lifespan of the product.
 This is used to scale the usage impact over the product’s lifetime.

 You can add optional notes to explain your lifespan assumption (e.g. “Based on industry average of 10 years”).
+The lifespan will not influence the result.
+Its purpose is to support the reasoning.

 Step 3: Indicate whether utilities are used